Motorcycle Accidents: Common Causes

 • the motorcyclist's own auto and health insurers.

-How Much is a Motorcycle Accident Injury Case Worth?
+How Much Is a Motorcycle Accident Injury Claim Worth?

 No two motorcycle accident claims are the same, so it's hard to predict how much compensation you will get for your losses (called "damages").
 Most insurance adjusters (and judges and juries) consider: